Bellissimi Continues Beautiful Friendship

 She has excelled in the broodmare barn and has produced the winners of about 50 races, the vast majority for Heathcote.

-They include Funtantes, , , Notre Amour, Kingtantes, Khaptentes, Brilliantes, Remembering Frank and Alle Vongole.
+They include , , Guntantes, Notre Amour, Kingtantes, Khaptentes, Brilliantes, Remembering Frank and Alle .

-Funtantes won 10 races including the Group Two , while Execellantes won 12 races which included five at stakes level.
+Funtantes won 10 races including the Group Two Champagne Classic, while Execellantes won 12 races which included five at stakes level.

 Guntantes is one of the best in a current crop of Queensland three-year-olds with five wins.

-All Cantantes' offspring have been by Queensland-based sires such as Falvelon, Easy Rocking, Show A Heart and Rothesay.
+All Cantantes’ offspring have been by Queensland-based sires such as Falvelon, Easy Rocking, and Rothesay.

 Funtantes is set to carry on the family name as a broodmare as her son is showing signs of being a top liner.